This fun Up house balloons shirt is made with a homemade craft foam stamp, and is so easy even a toddler can help you make it.

 Since it was the balloons that obviously drew him to the movie in the first place, I decided that I wanted to make him a t-shirt on which he could proudly display the balloons that he loves so much.
 My idea was to get him involved in the process, so I figured the best way to do that would be to use a stamp for the balloons and to let him help me stamp them on his shirt.

 There are numerous ways to make a homemade stamp for stamping on paint.

-When making a large stamp, I have often used a cd cover because it is transparent, allowing me to see where to position the stamp easily.
+When making a larger stamp, I have often used a cd cover as the base of my stamp because it is transparent, allowing me to see where to position the stamp easily.
 In this case, though, I wanted to use something small enough for small, toddler hands to use, so I chose a milk bottle cap.

-I drew the balloon onto craft foam and cut it out.
-Then I glued the balloon shape onto the bottle cap to make my stamp.
+To make the balloon stamp, I first drew a balloon onto a small piece of craft foam and then I cut the balloon shape out.
+I glued the craft foam balloon to the bottle cap to make my stamp.

-To get the fabric paint on the stamp, I was the one to brush it on with a paintbrush.
+To get the fabric paint on the stamp, I decided that I would brush it on with a paintbrush rather than have him try to pick up paint in some other way.
 I figured that would be the least messy and quickest way to do it.

 I then let my son help me to stamp some balloons on the t-shirt.

 You can see in the picture above that he stamped the balloon on the right by himself sideways right after I stamped on the first balloon.
 After that, I helped guide him to stamp the balloons in aesthetically pleasing arrangements.
 He didn’t seem to mind me rudely blocking his creative freedom.